EndPointCorp/end-point-blog/2022/09/dotnet6-postgresql-and-linux.md

 ### Running the app on the server

-Once you've copied the app to the server, your can run the app by navigating to the directory where the app was copied, and then running the command `dotnet [app_assembly].dll`.
-For our demo app, that would be `DotNetSix.Demo.dll`.
+Once you've copied the app to the server, you can start the app by navigating to the directory where the app was copied, and then running the command `dotnet [app_assembly].dll`.
+For our demo app, the target DLL would be `DotNetSix.Demo.dll`.

 This will run the app at http://127.0.0.1:5000, and it should now be accessible via the URL that you configured using Nginx.
 Based on the Nginx configuration provided above, that would be https://dotnetsixdemo.org.
 Go ahead and test your site in the browser to make sure it is accessible and the reverse proxy is working properly.

 ### Using systemd to run the app as a services